Web Banner - 2017 Online Parks Guide

 How should I dress for the trip?

-All cars are air conditioned and heated for your enjoyment.
-Since some shoes could get caught in select areas of the train, we ask that you do not wear flip flops or sandals without a strap.
+All cars are climate-controlled for your enjoyment.
+Since some shoes could get caught in select areas of the train, we ask that you do not wear high heels, flip flops or sandals without a strap.
 Tennis shoes or closed-toe shoes are safest.
 While the train does have air conditioning, you should dress in layers to ensure that you are not too warm or too cold.
 Rain gear is suggested since the train runs

 Are restrooms available?